 If you’re one of a small percentage of players who can pick up a guitar, and with little or knowledge, rip a solo that sounds like Jim Hall meets Mike Stern, then you can skip to the next section.

 If you’re not one of those players, read on.

 In order to progress as a jazz guitarist, you’ll need to think of chord shapes, arpeggios fingerings, and scale boxes as the foundation of your jazz house.

 The foundation needs to be strong, supportive, and well constructed.

 Then you need to build the rest of the house on top of that solid foundation.

 This means learning tunes, developing your vocabulary, developing a strong time feel, expanding your rhythmic knowledge, etc.

-Important concepts that will enable you to play Jazz guitar with authenticity and confidence, all which are built on a strong understanding of fundamental items such as scales and arpeggios.
+Important concepts that enable you to play jazz guitar with confidence, all of which are built on a strong understanding of fundamental items such as scales and arpeggios.

 Now, this doesn’t mean that you have to wait until you know every chord, scale and arpeggio to begin making music.

 It just means that as you work on learning technical items, you also work on turning those techniques into music.